 width to order = the width + twice the maximum depth + 60cms spare

-- Loose lay the flexible liner in the hole
+- Loose lay the flexible liner in the pond hole.

-- Make sure it reaches the pond base and the each shelf in turn without stretching taut at this stage
+- Work the spare liner down onto each shelf in turn from the spare at the top without stretching taut at this stage.

 - Allow equal amounts of spare liner on all sides